hawkeye64/admin-dash/readme.md

 FACEBOOK_SECRET=
 FACEBOOK_URL=

+TWITTER_ID=
+TWITTER_SECRET=
+TWITTER_URL=

+GOOGLE_ID=
+GOOGLE_SECRET=
+GOOGLE_URL=

 GITHUB_ID=
 GITHUB_SECRET=
 GITHUB_URL=

 ~~~~

-Obviously, you will have to create your Facebook and Github apps on your own to supply the credentials.
-The starter app does support form-based login and registration, so you don’t need to have Facebook and Github setup for it to work.
+Obviously, you will have to create your Facebook, Twitter, Google and Github apps on your own to supply the credentials.
+The starter app does support form-based login and registration, so you don’t need to have Social Logins setup for it to work.

 You should also add your DB info in your .env file: